Cameronsplaze/AWS-ContainerManager/README.md

 ### cdk-bootstrap

 For setting up cdk into your AWS Account.
-See the [AWS QuickStart](#first-time-setup---configure-aws) section for more details.
+See the [AWS QuickStart](#first-time-setup---configure-aws) section at the top for more details.

 ## Automatic Deployments with GitHub Actions

-To automatically deploy your stack with the lastest cdk changes as they come out, see the [workflows docs](/.github/workflows/README.md).
+To automatically deploy your stack with the latest cdk changes as they come out, see the [workflows docs](/.github/workflows/README.md).

 ## Learning or Developing on the Architecture

-See [./ContainerManager/README.md](TODO LINK THIS WHEN IT EXISTS) for diagrams and an overview of the app's architecture.
+See [./ContainerManager/README.md](/ContainerManager/README.md#leaf-stack-summary) for diagrams and an overview of the app's architecture.

 ### Docs and Extra Info